 - Recommended for: Families with teens, anyone who likes fast rides.
 And especially Star Wars fans.

 - Wait Factor: High.
+If poor planning puts you in line without a Fastpass, you could wait more than 90 minutes.
 Learn how to use a Fastpass to shorten your time in line

-- Herky-Jerky Factor: Space Mountain is fast, dark and goes around curves with lots of force.
-It's not for anyone a neck or back trouble, heart problems and is not recommended for expectant mothers.
+- Herky-Jerky Factor: It doesn't look like it from outside, but Space Mountain is a roller coaster.
+It's fast, dark, and goes around curves with lots of force.
+It's not for anyone with neck or back trouble, heart problems, and is not recommended for expectant mothers.

 - Seating: Space Mountain is one of the few rides at Disneyland where body size may be an issue.
-They won't let you ride if the lap bar can’t lock.
-Riders as large as 6’4” and over 300 pounds have reported that they can fit in, although they say it's a little uncomfortable.
+For your safety, they won't let you ride if the lap bar can’t lock.
+Riders as large as 6’4” and weighing more than 300 pounds have reported that they can fit in, although they say it's a little uncomfortable.
 Whether you can fit depends a lot on your body shape.

-- Accessibility: Wheelchair users enter through the gate just inside the Space Mountain EXIT and go down the ramp to the boarding area.
-You will have to negotiate steps when boarding and getting out of the Space Mountain ride vehicle.
-More about visiting Disneyland in a wheelchair or ECV
+- Accessibility: Ask any Cast Member for instructions to get to the boarding area.
+You will have to get out of your ECV or wheelchair and navigate steps when boarding and getting out of the Space Mountain ride vehicle.
+More about visiting Disneyland in a wheelchair or ECV.